huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 visiting your model on the hub under `https://huggingface.co/{your_username}/{your_modelname}`.

 **Note**:
-It is extremely that you add this model card or else we cannot find your model and thus cannot take the model into account for the final evaluation.
+It is extremely important that you add this model card or else we cannot find your model and thus cannot take the model into account for the final evaluation.

 ### How to create the readme